Acceptable items are the same for curbside recycling, drop-off locations, and staffed recycling centers except as noted below.

 Post it on your refrigerator or wherever you store recyclables in your home.

 Here is a detailed guide to recycling plastics in Louisville!

-(All items may be placed in a single container)
+The following items may be placed in a single recycling container.

 - All office paper, computer paper, file folders, envelopes, junk mail, brown paper grocery bags, telephone books, and magazines/catalogs

 - Food-free pizza boxes, paperboard, cereal boxes, and gift boxes

 - Any color food & drink bottles and jars (residential only)

 - Steel “tin” cans used for items such as soup, vegetable, or pet food (rinse and put lids inside)

 - Clean used aluminum foil, disposable roasting, pie and cake pans, beverage cans, and clean aluminum food containers (flatten to save space if possible)

 - Click here for a poster explaining what plastics can be recycled in Louisville (and how your recycling helps create new products!)